-If You Would Like Us to Consider a Potential Case, Please Read This Entire Page Carefully and Follow the Instructions Provided
+If You Would Like Us to Consider a Potential Case, carefully Follow the Instructions Provided

 We receive scores of potential case inquiries each year.
 Although we will consider every potential case form submitted to us, due to the limited scope of our mission and our limited resources the Freedom Center will not be able to respond to everyone who asks us to consider a potential case.

 If your potential case is one in which we might be able to offer assistance, we will be in touch with you to follow up.

 Please do not contact us regarding the status of your potential case form.

 In addition to sending us the potential case form, you may send us documents that you think are important for our review of your situation.
 Please only send truly important documents.
 Our time is limited, so the more documents you send, the less likely we will be to focus on your potential case – if the case seems to fit within our mission, we can always contact you for the additional information.

 ONLY SEND ELECTRONIC COPIES – we will not be able to return any documents you send through the U.S. Postal Service and we will dispose of any documents related to cases in which we will not be getting involved.

 If you believe that your situation falls within one of our areas of expertise, please answer all of the questions below, and email your answers to [email protected].